Looking for a vegan Malaga guide? Or some of the best vegan restaurants in Malaga Spain? You’ve come to the right place!

 - How to say “I am Vegan” in Spanish: “Soy vegano/a.”

 - Dining Hours – As you may have heard, the Spanish have some pretty unusual dining hours.
-During the day many restaurants will close for Siesta (from 2:00 pm – 4:00 pm) so you’ll have to eat lunch before or after that time.
+During the day many restaurants will close for Siesta so you’ll have to check their hours before going.
 Additionally, dinner is usually served at around 9:00 or 10:00 pm.
 If you get hungry before them, have a beer or sangria with a tapas to hold you over.

-Without further ado, here is the best vegan food in Malaga Spain.
+Without further ado, here are the best vegan restaurants in Malaga Spain.

 Recyclo Bike Cafe was the first restaurant I ate at in Malaga, and it was love at first bite.